 You must mark ‘Yes’ if you are carrying certain food, plant material or animal products.
-You can take these declared items with you to the clearance point where they will be assessed by a Department of Agriculture officer.
+You can take these declared goods with you to the clearance point where they will be inspected by a biosecurity officer.

-What happens to items that I declare?
+What happens to goods you declare?

-- export the item*, or
+- pay to export the goods from Australia, or

 Why can’t I bring or send goods into Australia that are already available in Australia?